 This DJI Phantom 4 Pro V2.0 review looks at the outstanding features, specifications and frequently asked questions on this top drone for aerial cinematography.
 The Phantom 4 Pro V2 is a tremendous feat of engineering, elegant design and innovation.

-The original Phantom 4 Pro was released November, 2016.
-Then, in May 2018, the DJI Phantom 4 Pro V2.0 was released to the market.
+DJI original released a number of Phantom 4 models, which included the Standard, Pro, Advanced, Obsidian quadcopters.
+Then in May 2018, the DJI Phantom 4 Pro V2.0 was released to the market.

-Throughout the review, we answer your frequently asked questions, on the Phantom 4 Pro V2.0 range, distance, max height limit, altitude, frequency, sensors, transmission, gimbal, cameras, DJI Goggle compatibility and much more.
+Throughout the review, we answer your frequently asked questions, on the Phantom 4 Pro V2.0 range, height limit, altitude, frequency, obstacle avoidance sensors, gimbal, cameras, DJI Goggle compatibility and much more.

 Now, let’s start with a bit of background.